yvelikova/axway-open-docs/content/en/docs/apim_administration/apigtw_admin/admin_open_logging.md

 {
 "title": "Configure open logging",
   "linkTitle": "Configure open logging",
-"weight":"115",
+  "weight": "115",
   "date": "2019-10-14",
   "description": "Consolidate transaction event data, traces, and system metrics stored by API Gateway, and visualize and analyze them in external observability systems."
 }
 When open logging is enabled, API Gateway generates open traffic event logs containing traffic event data in a JSON format that is easily consumed by external systems.

 This section describes the supported open logging flows, and explains how you can use open logging to forward log and trace information to an external system.
 It also describes the open traffic event log file format and configuration options.